-At the Arun Aikido Club, all of the above aikido belts require a grading test that is very difficult to pass.
+At the Arun Aikido Club, all of the above aikido belts require a unique grading test that is very difficult to pass.
 You certainly wont reach black belt level with us in 3-5 years that is common in many organisations.

 Once you have achieved the Aikido rank of black belt, you'll be a Dan grade and can wear the hakama, which is a pleated divided skirt.
 This is at the discretion of your Instructor, as some organisations don't allow lower dan grades to wear them in general training but only at more formal occasions like seminars.

 Also, some organisations see their dan grades as degrees, which is often the case in the USA.
 This gives you an indication of how much studying is required to reach a degree level.

 Do you want to Fast-Track your Aiki skills?